caleb531/sensitive-data-masker/README.md

    - To remove a website, click the X icon next to it.

 6. **Changes are autosaved**
    Changes are automatically saved as you add, edit, or remove websites.
+Just remember to reload the current page to see changes there.

 7. **Disable masking temporarily**
    If you want to temporarily disable masking for all websites, you can toggle the extension off from the Chrome toolbar by clicking the extension icon and using the provided controls.

+8. **Toggle visibility of certain data types**: At the top of the extension popup, you will see a list of the various data types that can be automatically masked by the extension.
+Toggling the switch for any data type will change whether it is currently masked (enabled means values will be masked, whereas disabled means those values will be visible).

 ## Developer Setup